 Join a Sexual Assault Lawsuit Investigation

-If you or your child was the victim of sexual assault at school, in athletic teams, medical settings, workplaces, and organizations such as the Boy Scouts, you may be entitled to compensation even if the assault happened years ago.
+If you or your child were sexually assaulted at school, during camp, in athletic teams, medical settings, workplaces, by clergy, or within a religious institution or within an organization such as the YMCA, and the abuse took place in California, New Jersey, New York, North Carolina, or Pennsylvania, you may be entitled to compensation, even if the assault happened years ago.

 Many perpetrators of sexual assault are not held criminally accountable by the systems in place.
 A civil lawsuit, however, against the perpetrators and those who allowed their criminal behavior can lead to future changes and also help compensate those who were harmed.

 Fill out the form on this page for more information.

 Get a Free Sexual Assault Lawsuit Claim Review